madina-projects/madina-projects/automated_daily_rider_performance_reporting.md

       rider_name,
       region_name,
       r.city_name,
-      team_lead_name, ---rider team lead name required to sort riders and their performance to a corresponding manager who will be revising their KPIs
+      team_lead_name, ---rider team lead name required to sort riders and their performance to a corresponding manager who will be checking their KPIs
       ROUND(SAFE_DIVIDE (completed_deliveries, working_time/3600), 2) AS UTR,  ---utilization rate for deliveries, one of key logistics KPIs in the food delivery industry count_late_login_5_min AS late_5min_count,  --- logged in 5 min after the start count_late_login_30_min AS late_30min_count, --- logged in  30 min after the start